Women's Fitness: Myths About Building Muscle After 50

 You can’t build muscle after 50.

-According to Mike Deibler, founder, and owner of strength training.
-In fact, there is research showing that you can build muscle even in your 90s!”
-One of the best ways he recommends building muscle, regardless of your age, is by ensuring that you’re getting adequate protein in your diet.
+According to Mike Deibler, founder and owner of strength training.
+In fact, research shows that you can build muscle even in your 90s!”
+One of the best ways he recommends building muscle, regardless of age, is by ensuring adequate protein in your diet.

 You should exercise slowly.